 Elsewhere, in some areas, it may be appropriate for dogs to be off the lead but they should always be well controlled and able to respond quickly when recalled.
 This is essential, as the Country Park is a community space which is also used by large numbers of young children, cyclists and others.

 The Country Park Ranger asks that dog owners keep their pets away from the large ponds or sustainable drainage systems on the Country Park (SUDS) and stresses it is not appropriate to exercise them in the water as the steep sided nature of many of the SUDS makes them unsuitable for safe access of people or dogs.
 Additionally, this activity can cause deep distress to young birds such as ducklings and can also inadvertently destroy fragile wildlife such as emerging dragonflies.

-Dogs are not permitted in the play parks (Hayes Square, Northwood Acres and St Martin’s Play Park) where there is clear signage to indicate this.
+Dogs are not permitted in the play parks (Hayes Square, St Martin’s Play Park and Northwood Acres) or the Ingrams Football pitches, where there is clear signage to indicate this.